Sri Lanka rupee at record low as state bank lowers dollar selling rate

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan

-COLOMBO, June 18 The Sri Lankan spot rupee fell to its lowest ever level on Thursday after a state bank, through which the central bank usually directs the market, lowered its dollar selling rate by 20 cents to 134.20 rupees per dollar, dealers said.
+COLOMBO, June 18 Sri Lankan spot rupee fell to a record low on Thursday after a state bank, through which the central bank usually directs the market, lowered its dollar selling rate by 20 cents to 134.20 rupees per dollar, dealers said.

+The currency fell 0.15 percent, after staying steady for three straight sessions, as the state-run bank lowered its dollar selling rate.

-The move comes a day after currency dealers told Reuters that it would not be sustainable to defend the rupee with state bank dollar sales in the long run as this could bring down foreign exchanges reserves to a "dangerous level".
+The move comes a day after currency dealers told Reuters that it would not be sustainable to defend the local currency with state bank dollar sales in the long run as this could bring down foreign exchanges reserves to a "dangerous level".

-"There is heavy demand for dollars from importers and some foreign banks which are facilitating exit of foreign investors in government securities," a currency dealer said on condition of anonymity.
+"They (central bank) will gradually allow depreciation as it is not sustainable to defended the currency," a dealer said on condition of anonymity.

-Currency dealers see persistent downward pressure on the rupee due to a strengthening U.S. currency amid exits by foreign investors from government securities due to speculation over a rate hike by the Federal Reserves sooner rather than later.
+The rupee, which fell 2.27 percent so far this year, is on the decline mainly due to a stronger dollar, the central bank has said, while higher imports and rising private sector credit in a lower interest rate regime also weighed on the currency.

 Central Bank Governor Arjuna Mahendran said last week that the country should let market forces determine its rupee exchange rate and warned that trying to buck the global trend of a rising dollar was "suicidal".